newrelic/newrelic-python-agent/PROCESS.md

 22. Send an email to ``python-support@newrelic.com`` with the Support notes drafted in the pre-release steps.

+23. Notify Python Agent HipChat room that release is out!

 23. Add New & Noteworthy entries (multiple) via Fog Lights for the key feature(s) or improvement(s) in the release.